JoelGutierrezA/JoelGutierrezA/README.md

-- 👋 Hi, I’m Joel Gutierrez Alegria.
+- 👋 Hi, I’m Joel Gutierrez Alegria, from Santiago, Chile.
 - 👀 I’m interested in learning various programming languages, such as Python, JavaScript or Java.
 - 🌱 I’m currently studying computer engineering and data science.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can contact me through my email: jgutiale@gmail.com

 <!---
 JoelGutierrezA/JoelGutierrezA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.